Posterolateral disc extrusion overview

 Treatment for posterolateral disc extrusion

 However, conservative treatments only reduce the symptoms of the condition and do not treat the damaged disc itself.
 These methods are often used to relieve the pain of a mildly damaged disc while the body heals itself through the natural resorption process.
-This process can take up to several months before any real pain relief is experienced.
+This process can take up to several weeks or months before any real pain relief is experienced.

 For patients with a disc extrusion, a discectomy procedure, sometimes coupled with a stabilization surgery for more severe cases, could be the most effective treatment option available.
 A minimally invasive discectomy surgery removes the portion of the damaged disc that is pressing against the trapped nerve root.